-The Las Vegas Raiders started out as the Oakland Raiders and compete in the National Football League (NFL) as a member club of the league’s American Football Conference (AFC) West division.
+Las Vegas, the world’s entertainment capital, has added a new form of entertainment.
+Professional Football.
+The Las Vegas Raiders started out as the Oakland Raiders.
+They competed in the National Football League (NFL) as a member club of the league’s American Football Conference (AFC) West division.

 The Raiders joined the NFL in 1960 as an expansion team and played their first season in 1961.
 Since their inception, the Raiders have played their home games at the Oakland–Alameda County Coliseum; they first moved to San Francisco during the 1982 season before returning to Oakland for good during the 1994 season.